 The National Institute on Drug Abuse (NIDA) states that “Research indicates that most addicted individuals need at least 3 months in treatment to significantly reduce or stop their drug use and that the best outcomes occur with longer durations of treatment.” (https://www.drugabuse.gov)

-That being said, there are many factors that determine how long do you stay in rehab for inpatient treatment.
-Insurance often plays a big role in the length of stay.
+As you can see, there are many questions and considerations that have a bearing on how long do people stay in rehab for inpatient treatment.
+That being said, for many people, insurance often plays a big role in the how long they stay in treatment.
 Ninety days of treatment may have to be a combination of inpatient and outpatient treatment.

-Another limitation may be work.
+Another limitation maybe work.
 If someone has a good job to return to after going to treatment, there may be a limit on how much time they can take off.
 The Family Medical Leave Act (FMLA) states that eligible employees of covered employers can take unpaid, job-protected leave with continuation of group health insurance coverage for up to twelve workweeks of leave in a 12-month period for a serious health condition.
 An application for FMLA can be filed by the treatment facility and is a relatively easy process.
-Sometimes people also have Short Term Disability Insurance (STDI) that will help cover some of their lost wages.
+Sometimes people also have Short Term Disability Insurance (STDI) to help cover some of their lost wages.

 What Is The Recommended Length of Stay in Rehab?